UModeler/UModeler.github.io/_sources/transformtools.txt

    | 2.
 Pressing ``W`` ``E`` or ``R`` changes the current gizmo like Unity.
    | 3.
 Dragging a mouse from an element causes moving the element
    | 4.
 If you hold ``SHIFT`` while dragging a gizmo, the selected elements are transformed separately from the adjacent polygons.
    | 5.
-If you hold ``CTRL`` while dragging a tranlstion gizmo and moving to another vertex, the selected elements' selected axis's value will be snapped to the vertex.
+If you hold ``CTRL`` while dragging a translation gizmo and moving to another vertex, the selected elements' selected axis's value will be snapped to the vertex.
 This is called ``1D snapping``

 Properties
 -----------